Sean Russell (rugby league): Background

 Russell was born in Windsor, New South Wales, Australia.
+He is of Finnish descent.

 He played his junior rugby league for the Rouse Hill Rhinos.
 Russell played fullback for Patrician Brothers Blacktown in their NRL Schoolboy final, scoring a try, playing alongside fellow Eels teammates Jakob Arthur and Samuel Loizou.

 Playing career

 2021

 In round 15 of the 2021 NRL season, Russell made his first grade debut for Parramatta against the Canterbury-Bankstown Bulldogs, scoring two tries in a 36-10 victory.

 In December 2021, Russell signed a new deal to remain at Parramatta until the end of the 2023 season.

 2022

 In round 1 of the 2022 NRL season, Russell scored a hat-trick in Parramatta's 32-28 victory over the Gold Coast, however suffered fractured ribs and a punctured lung as he scored his third try following an ugly collision with Jayden Campbell.
 Russell was taken to hospital in the aftermath and later ruled out indefinitely from playing.
+Parramatta went on to make the Grand Final that year without his involvement.
 On 7 October, Russell signed a two-year contract extension to remain at Parramatta until the end of 2024.